rejunity/tinyqv-byte-peripheral-ay8913/README.md

 ### Add your docs to docs/user_peripherals

 * Copy your docs/info.md into this folder and rename it with the peripheral index at the start (e.g. 18_my_peripheral.md)
+* Fill in the Peripheral Index in the document.

+### Raise the Pull Request through GitHub

+* Push your changes to your fork of ttsky25a-tinyQV.
+* Raise a pull request by going to https://github.com/TinyTapeout/ttsky25a-tinyQV/pulls
+* Link to your peripheral repo in the PR.

 ## The peripheral test harness